Some kids love science.

 Basketball?
 Sure, man…you wanna play basketball?
 Here.
 Sign up and play.
 A decent piano costs hundreds of dollars.
 Drums are not cheap.
 Where do the instruments come from?

 I know—we could get all the golf courses to donate one day’s worth of watering funds and probably buy three schools a full band’s worth of instruments, music and music stands.
 Then you need a dedicated teacher.
 And parents willing to help.
-You also need kids with that fire that the HHHS Marching Seahawks had in 1983.
+You also need kids with that fire that the Hilton Head High School Marching Seahawks had in 1983.
 All 18 of us.
 We actually practiced where M.C.
 Riley is now—the old McCracken Middle School.

 That band had some serious players: Daryl Byrd, Eddie Days, Greg Smalls.

 Kim Grant.
 Oh, and those two skinny kids with the funny names—Jevon and Gavan Daly—ha, ha!

 Gavan was an A student (with a flat-top haircut back then) and a killer surfer with a lot of focus.
 Jevon NEEDED that band.
 I loved it.
 Yes, I was picked on for the size 42 pants I wore (all we had left in the uniform closet).
 You should have seen when we got into All County Band and went to Battery Creek in 1985.
 WOW.

 Without music, school life was tricky for me.
 There are kids all over the U.S. just like that kid I was back in 1983.
 Kids that have trouble studying or sitting still in class.
 Kids that want attention.
 The band was IT for me.